Why Injection Molding Is Critical for Plastic Solar Decorative Garden Lights

 - Properly designed ribs and bosses support structure without creating stress concentration.

-Injection molding is the only stage where these structural details can be firmly “locked in”.
+Injection molding is the stage where these structural details are firmly locked into repeatable mass production.

 How housings support waterproof design